Six Pack of Peaks Challenge: A Nationwide Hiking Series

 2. Renew your hiking motivation

 Discovering the social hiker website and all the challenges renewed my hiking motivation.
 So if you’re bored of always hiking the same trails, try the challenge.
 There’s nothing to lose but sweat!
-And you may feel better, more accomplished, empowered, confident, and ready to tackle any other challenges, off and on trails.
+And you may feel better, more accomplished, empowered, confident, and ready to tackle any other challenges, off and on the trails.

 3. Get a decent workout and spend time outdoors